tandao0909/hands-on-with-DS/Chapter 11/note.md

     - In this setting, both performance scheduling and exponential scheduling performed well.
     - They favored exponential scheduling because it was easy to tune and it converged slightly faster to the optimal solution.
     - That said, the 1cycle approach seems to performs even better.
+- As for 1cycle, Keras does not support it, but you can implement it yourself by creating a callback that modifies the learning rate at each iteration.
+See the learning notebook for an example.